3DAgentWorld/Toolkit-for-Prompt-Compression/README.md

 ### Downloading models

-You should download the models manually.
+Due to the file sizes, we do not expect this repository to be too large.
+Thus, please download the models manually.
 Most of the models can be automatically downloaded from Huggingface Hub.
 However, you should at least download models for `SCRL` method manually.
-Just follow the guide inside `/models` folder.
+Just follow the guidance inside `/models` folder.

 ## How to use